ripienaar/free-for-dev/README.md

 [![Track Awesome List](https://www.trackawesomelist.com/badge.svg)](https://www.trackawesomelist.com/ripienaar/free-for-dev)

-*NOTE:* This list is only for as-a-Service offerings, not for self-hosted software.
+**NOTE**: This list is only for as-a-Service offerings, not for self-hosted software.
 For a service to be eligible it has to offer a free tier and not just a free trial.
 If the free tier is time-bucketed it has to be for at least a year.
 We also consider the free tier from a security perspective, so SSO is fine but I will not accept services that restrict TLS to paid-only tiers.

-Table of Contents
+**Table of Contents**
 =================

    * [Major Cloud Providers' Always-Free Limits](#major-cloud-providers)